-To make matters worse, Uber did not report the incident to the regulators at the time.
+Uber did not report the incident to the regulators at the time.
 Instead, it attempted to hush everything up by paying the cybercriminals $100,000 to delete the data.

 In 2017, Uber’s new CEO, Dara Khosrowshahi, ordered a full investigation, which revealed the full extent of the damage.
-As a result, the company fired the two individuals who had led the initial response to the attack.
+As a result, the company fired the two individuals, who had led the initial response to the attack.
 The company also agreed to provide affected drivers with free credit monitoring and identity theft protection.
 Better late than never.